Home

 2022-05-23 20:19:20

-KYIV, May 23 (Reuters) - A Ukrainian courtroom sentenced a Russian soldier to life in prison on Monday for killing an unarmed civilian within the first conflict crimes trial arising from Russia's invasion.
+KYIV, Could 23 (Reuters) - A Ukrainian court sentenced a Russian soldier to life in jail on Monday for killing an unarmed civilian within the first conflict crimes trial arising from Russia's invasion.

-Judge Serhiy Agafonov said Shishimarin, carrying out a "prison order" by a soldier of higher rank, had fired several shots on the sufferer's head from an automated weapon. read extra
+Choose Serhiy Agafonov stated Shishimarin, finishing up a "prison order" by a soldier of higher rank, had fired several photographs on the victim's head from an computerized weapon. read extra

 Register now for FREE unlimited entry to Reuters.com